maisnada/diario-de-bordo/README.md

 # Diário de bordo

-**Diário de bordo** is a Booklog free tool for managing daily activities.
+**Diário de bordo** is a Booklog free for managing daily activities.

 **You will be able to:**